 - For particularly stressful subjects, engage a tutor who understands the mindset approach to study skills and also “clicks” with your child

 Remember every trick in the book?
 Sure you do, you pulled those too.
 For some parents, managing resistance from their children is pretty simple.
 Aren’t they lucky!
-For others, changing habits in children and teens is an impossible goal.
+For others, changing habits in children and teens is an impossible goal (learn more about our approach to working with teenaged students).
 This is where the rest of your support network can step in and help.
 If you’re lucky enough to have a truly wonderful teacher, ask them for help.

 If not, talk to us.
 We carefully recruit and train all our tutors, not just in teaching the work, but in building up confidence, knocking down barriers and helping kids enjoy the rush of achieving excellent results.
 We then match the RIGHT tutor with your child.